jfrog/jfrog-idea-plugin/CONTRIBUTING.md

     ./gradlew clean build
     ```

-After the build finishes, you'll find the zip file in the *build/distributions* directory, located under the *jfrog-idea-plugin* directory.
+After the build finishes, you'll find the zip file in the *build/distributions* directory, located under the
+*jfrog-idea-plugin* directory.
-The zip file can be loaded into IntelliJ
+The zip file can be loaded into IntelliJ.

 ## Additional Tests Suits